michael-klein/htmdx/README.md

 ReactDOM.render(
   htmdx(
     markDownWithJSX,
-    React.createElement, // Provide a h function.
+    React.createElement, // provide a h function.
 You can also use HTMDX with preact or any other library that supports the format
     {
-      components: { SomeComponent }, // provide components that will be available in markdown files }
+      components: { SomeComponent }, // provide components that will be available in markdown files,
+      configureMarked: marked => // configure the underlying marked parser, e.x.: to add code highlighting: marked.setOptions({
+            highlight: function(code) {
+              return Prism.highlight(
+                code,
+                Prism.languages.javascript,
+                'javascript'
+              ).replace(/\n/g, '<br/>');
+            },
+          }),
+      transformJSXToHTM: true // transforms some JSX to htm template literal syntax (such as value={} to value=${}) }
   ),
   document.getElementById('root')